Andy Irvine (musician): Social justice

 Irvine is a card-carrying member of the Industrial Workers of the World (the 'Wobblies'), with an avowed commitment to social justice.
-For example, by championing the life, social activism and energetic organising leadership of Mary Harris Jones ('Mother Jones') about whom he wrote a song, "The Spirit of Mother Jones", which he recorded and released on his 2010 album Abocurragh.
+One example is his song "The Spirit of Mother Jones", which champions the life, social activism and energetic organising leadership of Mary Harris Jones ('Mother Jones'), which he recorded and released on his 2010 album Abocurragh.
 On 1 August 2012, Irvine performed in Shandon, County Cork, for the inaugural Mother Jones Festival which celebrated the 175th Anniversary of the birth of Mary Harris; he performed at the Festival again on 1 August 2013.

 Like other artists contracted to perform at Féile Iorrais (a community festival in Erris) in August 2007, Irvine was disgusted to learn that Royal Dutch Shell were partly sponsoring the events.
 Shell's plans for the Corrib gas project have been the subject of controversy in County Mayo.
 Irvine pledged to donate part of his fee to the Shell to Sea campaign.